0xj4an-personal/copoazulabs/docs/setup/CELO_SETUP.md

 Users need to:
 1. Install MetaMask or Celo-compatible wallet
 2. Add Celo network to their wallet
-3. Get testnet tokens from faucet (for testing)
+3. Ensure you have CELO tokens for transactions

 ## 🌐 Adding Celo Network to MetaMask